Zubax/newtdrive_nd500_34v/assembly_instructions/readme.md

 </p>

 3. Motor modification.
-    * Remove the motor stopper.
+    * Remove the motor retainer ring.
     * The phase wires should be rerouted straight down.

 <p align="center">